 Reflexive verbs, along with reflexive pronouns, are constantly used by Spanish native speakers.
-They are more common in Spanish language than English itself.
-In this article, we will provide you with a complete guide to master Spanish reflexive verbs.
+They are more common in the Spanish language than in English.
+In this article, we will provide you with a complete guide to mastering Spanish reflexive verbs.

 Reflexive verbs are verbs in which the subject and the object are the same.
 In other words, the action of the verb is reflected back on to the subject who started it, not passed on to another object.

 The reflexive verbs in Spanish always go together with reflexive pronouns.
 A reflexive pronoun is used as part of a reflexive verb to indicate that someone is performing an action on himself/herself.

 As we already mentioned, reflexive verbs and reflexive pronouns are more commonly used in Spanish grammar than in English.
 Many are constantly expressed in everyday conversations, but it is really important to keep in mind that a Spanish reflexive verb may not always be translated reflexively in English.

 If you are already thinking about the mess you got yourself into by studying this language, worry no more!
 Fortunately, we are here with a practical and simple guide of everything you need to know about reflexive verbs.

 Understanding the Spanish Reflexive Verb and Reflexive Pronoun